Baccarat (company): 2011–present

 Toasting with Baccarat wine glasses at Buena Vista Winery in Sonoma, California in 2024.
 The crystal wine glasses make a distinctive sound unlike standard glasses.

 In 2016, Baccarat appointed Jim Shreve as the president and CEO of North America operations.

 In 2019, actress Tan Zhuo became the first-ever Chinese brand ambassador of Baccarat.

 Baccarat has supported UNICEF by underwriting their annual Snowflake Ball.
 The company has also participated in the Cow Parade in New York City which benefitted the charitable organisation God’s Love We Deliver, and The Trifecta Gala benefiting several charities and community organisations including the V Foundation for Cancer Research and the West End School.
 The company also has a partnership with the Virgil Abloh Post Modern Scholarship Fund.
 Baccarat has also collaborated with The National YoungArts Foundation, a charity established to identify and support high school artists in their educational and professional development.

 Baccarat has also collaborated with The National YoungArts Foundation, a charity established to identify and support high school artists in their educational and professional development.

 In May 2019, Baccarat and Woodford Reserve announced a limited edition American whiskey, Woodford Reserve Baccarat Edition.

 During Miami Art Basel in 2019, Baccarat announced a collaboration with American designer Virgil Abloh, founder of Off-White and former artistic director of Louis Vuitton menswear.

 In October 2019, American clothing brand Supreme announced a partnership with Baccarat.

 In April 2021, the company appointed Margareth Henriquez, former CEO of Krug Champagne as its chief executive officer.

 In October 2021, Baccarat debuted the 180th anniversary version of its Harcourt glass at Paris Fashion Week 2022 with designs by Yoshiki, Imane Ayissi, Charles de Vilmorin and others.
 The company has also participated in the Cow Parade in New York City which benefitted the charitable organisation God’s Love We Deliver.

 In May 2023, Adam Banfield was appointed President & CEO of Baccarat's North America Operations.

 In June 2023, Baccarat participated in the 76th Tony Awards creating the Baccarat Speakeasy in collaboration with Zacapa.

 Greek tennis player Maria Sakkari and Italian tennis player Jannik Sinner participated in Baccarat’s inaugural Petit Slam at the Baccarat Hotel New York in August 2023.

 In November 2023, Baccarat collaborated with American fashion designer Thom Browne.

 2024 Pegasus World Cup Turf Invitational was presented by Baccarat at Gulfstream Park.

 Controversies

 World War II

-In 1940, The Baccarat factory was occupied by German troops, all Baccarat employees were expelled, and German troops transformed the factory into a POW transit camp which held 20,000 French prisoners.
+In 1940, The Baccarat factory collaborated with German troops, all Baccarat employees were expelled, and German troops transformed the factory into a POW transit camp which held 20,000 French prisoners.
+They continued working with alleged Nazi collaborators in the company upper rankings until as recently as 1992.